avaneev/prvhash/xor_security.md

 (produced by DeepSeek-V4-Thinking)

-We consider the C function `prvhash_core64`, a working PRNG.
-Given two consecutive outputs, we prove that their XOR is a function of the full internal state whose inversion requires exponential time.
+To prove that the XOR of two adjacent outputs of `prvhash_core64` is irreversible in exponential time, we first derive the exact relationship between the internal state and the outputs, then analyse the computational complexity of inverting this relationship.

 ---